dsai-nlp/dsai-nlp.github.io/_pages/dat450/project.md

 Please submit a short text that describes what you intend to work on.
 For suggestions of topics, see below.

-You should submit this description in Canvas.
+You should submit this description [in Canvas](https://chalmers.instructure.com/courses/31739/assignments/98459).
 The text should include a project title and one or a couple of paragraphs giving a rough outline of how you intend to work.
 If you have found any related work or relevant dataset, this is useful information to include.
-The deadline for this preliminary description is **December XYZ**.
+The deadline for this preliminary description is **December 6**.

 It is not compulsory to submit the preliminary description, but we strongly recommend it so that we have the opportunity to give you some initial feedback.